Atyantik/flarekit/README.md

 ## **Current Structure**

-Astroflare is currently focused on providing:
+Flarekit is currently focused on providing:

 - A **web application** built with Astro.
 - A basic structure for future apps and services.